 Name Badge

 The fee for the name badge will be automatically added to your Nursing 289 tuition fee at the time of registration.
 This fee is non-refundable and will appear under Supplementary Fee on your Student Centre.
-The name badges will be distributed in October for students entering Nursing 289 in September, and in February for students entering Nursing 289 in January.
+The name badges will be distributed during Term 3.
 If your badge is lost, please contact the Undergraduate & Graduate Programs office nursing@ucalgary.ca.

 The cost for a replacement name badge is $25.00.

 All students in the Bachelor of Nursing are required to provide a current Police Information Check (also referred to as a Criminal Record Check) which must include a Vulnerable Sector Search.
-This police check must be provided, as instructed by the Undergraduate & Graduate Programs Office, within 3 months prior to starting Term 3.
+This police check must be completed, as instructed by the Undergraduate & Graduate Programs Office, within 3 months prior to starting Year 2.

 If the Check results in a “not clear” determination or if a criminal record conviction is confirmed, admission to the Faculty may be retracted.
 An internal University appeal process is available to applicants who are refused admission for this reason.